Sustainable Living Tips

 Downsize your travel wardrobe

-The heavier your bags, the more energy the plane needs to lift all of that luggage.
-Here's one easy way to reduce the carbon footprint of your flight: Pack a lighter checked bag or only carry on.
-Only 16% of vacationers use all of the stuff they pack anyway.
+The heavier passengers’ bags are, the more energy the plane needs to lift all that luggage.
+Here's one easy way to reduce the carbon footprint of your flight: Pack a lighter checked bag or just a carry on.
 While on your trip, take note of what you didn’t use and jot down a few ideas for how you could save suitcase space on your next trip.

 Ditch plastic trash bags

 Opt for paper bags or simply go bagless — wash out your trash and recycling bins instead.
-Those plastic garbage bags take a hefty 10 years to decompose (minimum), damaging ecosystems and harming animals in the meantime.
+Those plastic garbage bags can take up to 100 years to decompose, damaging ecosystems and harming wildlife in the process.

 Make your own cleanser